Vandivier/afterecon/content/2021-01-10-ssl-setup-do-this-not-that.md

 ---
-title: SSL Setup: Do This, Not That
+title: "SSL Setup: Do This, Not That"
 date: 2021-01-10 11:16:15
 author: John Vandivier
 ---